mykle1/MMM-Lunartic/README.md

 ![](pix/11.JPG) * To show only this

+* Or, Updating minutely, an image of the actual appearance of the current moon

 * Annotated .css file included for aligning and coloring text and header.

 ## Installation